 Hak Sewa allows you to lease the buildings or land that’s owned by a person who holds any of the above-mentioned titles.

 The lease term is up to 25 years, with a possibility to renew the lease up to 80 years.

 Hak Guna Bangunan is a Right-to-build title.
 Indonesian citizens or companies that are incorporated in Indonesia can obtain the title.

 The main difference between Hak Pakai and Hak Guna Bangunan is that you can mortgage the latter one, which is not possible with a Hak Pakai.

-Foreign individual investors have few options when investing in Indonesia property.
+Foreign individual investors have few options when investing in Indonesian property.
 You’re not allowed to buy a commercial property but can only acquire one unit if you officially reside or work in Indonesia.

 The titles you can get a hold of are Hak Pakai and Hak Sewa.